Hind Dehiba

 Hind Dehiba Chahyd (born 17 March 1979, Bejaâd, Morocco) is a Moroccan-French runner who specializes in the 1500 metres.

 Early career

 Her first podium finish at the 2005 European Athletics Indoor Championships came with controversy.
 She took the bronze medal but impeded fourth-placed Helen Clitheroe in the final stages of the 1500 m.
-However, Clitheroe's appeal was not successful and Dehiba came away with her first European medal.
+However, Clitheroe's appeal was not successful and Dehiba bagged her first European medal.